benmccormick/benmccormick.github.io/pages/posts/orthogonality-and-css-in-js.md

 - [The Pragmatic Programmer][pragprog] is a great book.
 Much of the vocabulary in this post comes from its Chapter 8, but the whole book is worth a read and is highly recommended.
 - CSS Tricks has a good look at the [pros and cons of CSS in JS](https://css-tricks.com/the-debate-around-do-we-even-need-css-anymore/).
 I focused on theory here, but this is much more hands on about the practical concerns around this debate.

-### Subscribe

-Thanks for taking the time to read this post!
-JavaScript development is one of the main topics of this blog, so if you enjoyed the post, please consider subscribing by using the [feed](http://feedpress.me/benmccormick), [Twitter](http://twitter.com/benmccormickorg) or my [mailing list](http://eepurl.com/WFYon).
-You also might want to check out my [post on choosing which component styles to use in React](http://benmccormick.org/2016/05/02/digging-into-react-choosing-component-styles/).